open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Success Guarantees**

-* Files from the CDOC2 container are decrypted and saved into filesystem.
+* Files from the CDOC 2.0 container are decrypted and saved into filesystem.

 **Main Success Scenario**

-1. Sender chooses the CDOC2 Container to be decrypted and specifies the target filename and path for the files.
+1. Sender chooses the CDOC 2.0 Container to be decrypted and specifies the target filename and path for the files.
 2. Client verifies that the header does not exceed the size limit defined by the specification.
 3. Client reads Receiver certificate from the key device.
 4. Client verifies that the container has a record of the Receiver.